sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 >
 >
 >
->  Sending messages to groups will become unavailable for any new registered phone number on July 6, 2020 and for all phone numbers on October 6, 2020.
+>  Sending messages to groups will become unavailable for any newly registered phone number on July 6, 2020 and for all phone numbers on October 6, 2020.
 >